1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 General description of the areas adjacent to the forest:

 __________________________________________________ __________________________________________________ __________________________________________________ __________________________________________________ 1.2.8.
-Location and typification of the forest within the context of the surrounding forest landscape In regions where available forest type maps exist and are contemplated in the Code of Practices, the management unit must be located within the context of the surrounding forest landscape to determine which forest type it belongs to.
-The name of the corresponding forest type must be indicated in this section.
+Location and classification of the forest in the context of the surrounding forest landscape In regions where forest type maps are available and are contemplated in the Code of Practices, the management unit must be located in the context of the surrounding forest landscape to determine which forest type it belongs to.
+In this section, the name of the corresponding forest type must be indicated.

-________________________________________________________ ________________________________________________________ ________________________________________________________ ________________________________________________________ Table 7: Distribution of the different strata per cutting compartment
+________________________________________________________ ________________________________________________________ ________________________________________________________ ________________________________________________________ Table 7: Distribution of the different strata per cutting compartment (cuartel de corta)

-| Cutting compartment | Year of harvesting | ||||||
+| Cutting compartment (Cuartel de corta) | Harvest year (Año de aprovechamiento) | ||||||

 |---|---|---|---|---|---|---|---|

-| Strata | Effective area | Protection | Total (ha) | ||||
+| Strata (Estratos) | Effective area (Área efectiva) | Protection (Protección) | Total (ha) | ||||

-| Area ha) | Percentage (%) | Area (ha) | Percentage (%) | ||||
+| Area (ha) | Percentage (%) | Area (ha) | Percentage (%) | ||||

-| Stratum 1 | |||||||
+| Stratum 1 (Estrato 1) | |||||||

-| Stratum 2 | |||||||
+| Stratum 2 (Estrato 2) | |||||||

 | Stratum. | |||||||